September is National Sickle Cell Awareness Month, and if there is one action that can have a lasting impact on the disease, it is cord blood banking.

 Sickle cell disease (SCD) is a genetic blood disorder that’s inherited—it’s passed from parents to children.
 Babies are born with sickle cell disease when they inherit two abnormal genes, one from each parent.
-A baby who inherits one abnormal gene from one parent is a carrier because of having the sickle cell trait but not the actual disease.
-If that baby grows up to marry another carrier, then their baby might have the actual disease.
+A baby who inherits one abnormal gene from one parent is a carrier; they will have the sickle cell trait.
+If that baby grows up to have a child with another carrier, then their baby might have sickle cell disease.

-These genes cause the body’s red blood cells to become misshaped, changing them from disk-shaped to a curved shape that look like a crescent moon or an old farm tool known as a sickle.
-These “sickle” cells tend to stick together and block the flow of blood and oxygen to the body, causing pain in the extremities and back, infections, organ failure and other tissue damage, skin infections, loss of eyesight, severe blood clots and strokes.
-These complications tend to progress at adolescence and worsen during early adulthood with eventual early mortality.
+The sickle cell genes cause episodes where the body’s red blood cells become rigid, inflexible and mis-shaped, changing from a disk shape to a curved shape that looks like a crescent moon or an old farm tool known as a sickle.
+These “sickle” cells tend to stick together and block the flow of blood and oxygen to the body, causing pain in the extremities and back, infections in the skin and other areas, organ failure and other tissue damage, loss of eyesight, severe blood clots and strokes.
+These complications tend to progress at adolescence and worsen during early adulthood and often lead to early mortality.

-There are several types of sickle cell disease, and the most common is sickle cell anemia.
-With sickle cell disease, the blood cells don’t last as long as they do in healthy people (10–20 days as opposed to 120 days).
+In addition, the sickle-shaped blood cells don’t last as long as they do in healthy people (10–20 days as opposed to 120 days).
 The bone marrow can’t replace these blood cells fast enough, which causes anemia.
-People with SCD will usually have anemia.

 Who is affected by SCD?

 Sickle cell disease (SCD) is particularly common among those whose ancestors came from sub-Saharan Africa; Spanish-speaking regions in the Western Hemisphere (South America, the Caribbean, and Central America); Saudi Arabia; India; and Mediterranean countries such as Turkey, Greece, and Italy.